vokbuda/ADM-HW3/README.md

     > `get_html.py` saves source code into related `.html` file<br>
     > `extract_info.py` is a file which gets information related to each restaurant and saves it into tsv files
 2. __`RQ2`__:
+   2. **RQ2**:

+- **2.0.0preprocessing.py**:
+  This script processes the `.tsv` files generated in RQ1.
+It adds a new column with cleaned and preprocessed descriptions.
+The output is saved in the folder `processed_files`, containing one processed file per restaurant.